nicoespeon/understandlegacycode.com/content/blog/can-ai-write-tests-on-legacy-code/index.md

 Well, thank you Rubberduck 👍 🦆

+## How is it different than ChatGPT?
+Ponicode?

+It's **very similar** to what ChatGPT could do.
+The main difference to me is the UX:

+1. No need to get out of my editor is nice
+2. No fear of ChatGPT website being unavailable at the moment
+3. No hassle crafting up the perfect prompt to get the answers I need (Rubberduck crafts the prompt under the hood)
+4. And no little annoyances like AI stopping the prompt in the middle or messing up the code formatting
+5. Oh, and 💯 for the diff view + "Apply" button

+As for Ponicode, the experience is very different.
+[Ponicode wasn't capable of generating useful unit tests](https://understandlegacycode.com/blog/ai-test-generation-for-legacy-code/) on random code (and the code was simpler).
+The generated tests didn't help me figure out the different parameters I could use… It was also less versatile.

+To be fair, OpenAI did bring a lot of new opportunities when they released their API.
+Their model is powerful, and the results are (finally) kinda usable on actual legacy codebases!

 ## AI can help you write missing tests faster…

 > But don’t turn your brain off!